-Long before the Christian Woman's Board of Missions (Disciples of Christ) was formed, the year 1819 was the beginning of woman's missionary work as a distinctive agency.
-The first organization was the Missionary Society of the Methodist Episcopal Church in New York (source: Historical Sketch of the Christian Woman's Board of Missions by E. J. Dickinson; H. E. Moses).
-That particular organization ceased in 1861, though other efforts had been put into place over the 42 years and would eventually lead to the formation of the Christian Woman's Board of Missions (CWBM) in 1874.
-The CWBM's first work with Negroes was in 1881 in Jackson, MS, where Negroes were to get the same kind of help as the CWBM had given in Jamaica [p.
+Long before the Christian Woman's Board of Missions (Disciples of Christ) was formed, the year 1819 saw the beginning of women's missionary work as a distinctive agency.
+The first organization was the Missionary Society of the Methodist Episcopal Church in New York (source: Historical Sketch of the Christian Woman's Board of Missions, by E. J. Dickinson and H. E. Moses).
+That particular organization ceased in 1861, though other efforts had been put into place over 42 years that would eventually lead to the formation of the Christian Woman's Board of Missions (CWBM) in 1874.
+The CWBM's first work with Negroes was in 1881 in Jackson, MS, where Negroes were to get the same kind of help as the CWBM had provided in Jamaica [p.
 40].
 The work in Mississippi lasted for 13 months.
-In the late 1880s, there was work in Kentucky that fell under the heading of "extension in the home field" [p.
+In the late 1880s, work in Kentucky fell under the heading of "extension in the home field" [p.
 41].
-This was not necessarily work geared toward Negroes in Kentucky because a different avenue had been found for that work, partially due to the fact that the membership of the CWBM was whites only.
+This was not necessarily work geared toward Negroes in Kentucky because a different avenue had been found for that work, partially because the membership of the CWBM was whites only.

-Working around the restricted membership, it was in Kentucky in 1880 that the first black led organization was formed.
+Working around the restricted membership, the first black-led organization was formed in Kentucky in 1880.
 A group of black women took the lead and formed the Kentucky Christian Woman's Board of Missions Convention [source: The Stone-Campbell Movement edited by D. N. Williams, D. A. Foster, and P. M. Blowers, p.
-49, see "The CWBM and Race"; and the NKAA entry Conventions of the Colored Christian Churches in Kentucky].
+49. See "The CWBM and Race" and the NKAA entry Conventions of the Colored Christian Churches in Kentucky].
 Also, in 1896, black women in Mississippi formed the Mississippi Women's Missionary Society.
-Both the Kentucky and the Mississippi organizations did work with the national CWBM, but the two groups operated independently of CWBM and of each other.
+Both the Kentucky and the Mississippi organizations did work with the national CWBM, but the two groups operated independently.
 The segregated groups would eventually be merged into CWBM.

 The first Negro branch of the national Christian Woman's Board of Missions (CWBM) was formed in Arkansas in 1896.
-The branch was organized by Sarah Lue Bostic who would go on to organize and lead other Negro branches.
-Another effort took place in 1889 when the American Christian Missionary Society (ACMS) formed a Board of Negro Education and Evangelization in Louisville, KY [source: Journey Toward Wholeness by B. M. Cardwell and W. K. Fox].
+The branch was organized by Sarah Lue Bostic, who would go on to organize and lead other Negro branches.
+Another effort took place in 1889 when the American Christian Missionary Society (ACMS) formed a Board of Negro Education and Evangelization in Louisville, KY [source: Journey Toward Wholeness, by B. M. Cardwell and W. K. Fox].
 The organization gave support to colored institutes in Mississippi, Alabama, and the Louisville Bible College in Kentucky [pp. 49-50].
 It was a struggle for the ACMS to maintain the institutes.
-The following year, the national CWBM formed their Negro education and evangelization board which took over the work with Negroes that had been attempted by the ACMS.
-The work with Negroes is mentioned throughout the CWBM historical sketch, as are efforts in Kentucky, and the contributions and efforts from persons and organizations in Kentucky.
-There was also a Negro CWBM worker who came to Kentucky, and did so by way of Mississippi and Liberia.
+The following year, the national CWBM formed their Negro education and evangelization board, which took over the work with Negroes that had been attempted by the ACMS.
+The work with Negroes is mentioned throughout the CWBM historical sketch, as are the contributions and efforts from persons and organizations in Kentucky.
+There was also a Negro CWBM worker who came to Kentucky by way of Mississippi and Liberia.
 The journey actually started with his teacher, Jacob Kenoly (1876-1911), a minister who was born in Laclede County, MO.
-Kenoly was an educated man, his education started in Missouri and culminated in Edwards, MS at the CWBM school Southern Christian Institute.
+Kenoly was an educated man, his education started in Missouri and culminated in Edwards, MS at the CWBM school, the Southern Christian Institute.
 Kenoly attended this particular school because he wanted to go to Africa as a missionary.
 One last stop for his training was in the Ozark Mountains in Arkansas.
-Once his education was completed and Jacob Kenoly had the money need for the voyage, he left the United States and arrived in Monrovia, Liberia as a Disciples missionary on July 26, 1905.
-He did good work until his death in 1911 due to a boating accident in Liberia.
+Once his education was completed and Jacob Kenoly had the money needed for the voyage, he left the United States and arrived in Monrovia, Liberia as a Disciples missionary on July 26, 1905.
+He did good work until his death, in 1911, from a boating accident in Liberia.